Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/Programming-Paradigms/Object-Oriented-Concepts.md

 - The behavior of an object can be characterized by considering the services that it provides to other objects, as well as the operations that it may perform on other objects.

 > Contract Model Of Programming states that the outside view of each object defines a contract on which other objects may depend, and which in turn must be carried out by the inside view of the object itself (often in collaboration with other objects).
+>
+> \- Booch, G. et al. Object-Oriented Analysis and Design with Applications

 - Contract Model encompasses the responsibilities of an object, namely, the behavior for which it is held accountable.

 #### Protocol of an Object
 > The ways in which an object may act and react, constituting the entire static and dynamic outside view of the object.
 The protocol of an object defines the envelope of the object's allowable behavior.
+>
+> \- Booch, G. et al. Object-Oriented Analysis and Design with Applications

 #### Invariant
 - Central to the idea of an abstraction is the concept of invariance